Eid ul Adha 2026 in London: Date, Prayers & Planning Guide

 • A less-used option that avoids the Whitechapel Road crowd entirely during your approach.

-Buses along Whitechapel Road (25, 205, 254) will be slower than usual during
+Buses along Whitechapel Road (25, 205, 254) will be slower than usual during peak jama'ah arrival windows.
+If you are travelling from north or south London, allow additional time for surface bus connections.

 Tower Hamlets Borough Context